Skip navigation

 Artificial Intelligence

-Students build a simple AI application while gaining an understanding of how AI solves real-world problems.
-The course introduces foundational AI concepts in an accessible and engaging way.
+Learners build simple AI applications while gaining an understanding of how AI is used to solve real-world problems.
+The course introduces foundational concepts in an accessible and engaging way.

 Abstract Ericsson key visuals